Financial Data

 (¥ billion)

-In the fiscal year ending March 31, 2025, Fuji Electric launched To be enthusiastic, ambitious and sensitive 2026, a three-year medium-term management plan slated to conclude with the fiscal year ending March 31, 2027.
-In accordance with the plan’s basic policy of pursuing the improvement of corporate value through management emphasizing profit, Fuji Electric will move forward with the improvement of profitability through improvement of productivity using digital technologies and business operation emphasizing cost of capital and the promotion of growth strategies focused on the introduction of new products and the expansion of overseas businesses.
-At the same time, the Company will work toward the strengthening of management foundations via ongoing environmental, social, and governance (ESG) initiatives.
+In the fiscal year ended March 31, 2025, Fuji Electric launched To be enthusiastic, ambitious and sensitive 2026, a three-year medium-term management plan slated to conclude with the fiscal year ending March 31, 2027.
+In accordance with the plan’s basic policy of pursuing the improvement of corporate value through management emphasizing profit, Fuji Electric will move forward with the improvement of profitability and the promotion of growth strategies.
+At the same time, the Company will work toward the strengthening of management foundations.
 In addition, adaptiveness toward operating environment changes will be heightened with the goal of growing sales and profit and achieving ongoing increases in corporate value.

 Net Sales

-Increases were seen in the sales of the Energy and Food and Beverage Distribution segments, resulting in consolidated net sales in the six-month period ended September 30, 2024, rising ¥5.7 billion, or 1%, year on year, to a new record high of ¥497.4 billion.
+Due to these factors, increases were seen in the sales of the Energy, Semiconductors, and Food and Beverage Distribution segments, resulting in consolidated net sales in the fiscal year ended March 31, 2025, rising ¥20.2 billion, or 2%, year on year, to a new record high of ¥1,123.4 billion.

 Operating Income, Ordinary Income and Profit Attributable to Owners of Parent

-Although profit was impacted by high material as well as by reduction in component sales volumes, overall profit was buoyed by the benefits of launches of high-value-added products, increases to product selling prices, cost reduction activities, and foreign exchange influences.
-As a result, operating profit rose ¥5.3 billion year on year, to ¥40.3 billion, and ordinary profit was up ¥4.3 billion, to ¥38.9 billion, both reaching new record highs.
-Profit attributable to owners of parent increased ¥11.2 billion, to a new record high of ¥35.5 billion, due to the recording of gains on sales of investment securities recorded under extraordinary profit.
+Although profit was impacted by high material as well as by reduction in component sales volumes, overall profit was buoyed by the benefits of growth in plant and system demand, launches of high-value-added products, increases to product selling prices, cost reduction activities, and foreign exchange influences.
+As a result, operating profit rose ¥11.6 billion year on year, to ¥117.6 billion, and ordinary profit was up ¥10.9 billion, to ¥118.8 billion, both reaching new record highs.
+Profit attributable to owners of parent increased ¥16.9 billion, to a new record high of ¥92.2 billion, due to the recording of gains on sales of investment securities recorded under extraordinary profit.

 Consolidated Financial Results by Segments